Zor Ka Jhatka: Total Wipeout

 Zor Ka Jhatka: Total Wipeout is an Indian reality game show.
 Aired on Imagine TV, it was the Indian version of the American reality show Wipeout on ABC.
 It was hosted by Bollywood star Shah Rukh Khan and co-hosted by Saumya Tandon.
 The show consisted of a series of obstacles which the contestants must clear to move on to the next round.
 If a contestant fails to complete an obstacle, he is said to be wiped out.
 It was organized at the Wipeout course in Buenos Aires, while the end-game bits were shot with Khan at the Yash Raj Studios in Mumbai.
 The show started airing on 1 February 2011 at 9:00 pm and ended on 25 February 2011 with Kushal Punjabi as the winner taking home Rs.
 5,000,000, while German-Polish model Claudia Ciesla was the runners-up by 51 seconds.
-Later this show was re-aired on Dangal TV.

 Show format

 The show is based on a series of challenges in large pools of water or mud to win ₹ 5 million.
 The episode winner gets Rs.
 10 lacs and direct entry in the Grand Finale, the cost decreases after every two episodes.
 The winner was Kushal Punjabi, who defeated Claudia in the final by 51 seconds and walked away with a prize money of Rs.
 5 million.